Climate activist Nakate urges rich countries to cancel debt, grant climate finance at Paris summit

 To bring more money in, activists are pushing for a tax on the fossil fuel industry and another one on financial transactions — two proposals that appear to have little support from wealthier nations.

-Participants were to discuss a debt suspension clause for countries hit by extreme climatic events.
-Yet it would have no impact on existing debt, activists note.

-Forty heads of state and government are slated to attend the summit, many from poor and climate-vulnerable nations.
-Only two are members of the Group of Seven most developed countries — Macron and German Chancellor Olaf Scholz.
-The U.S. is represented by Treasury Secretary Janet Yellen and climate envoy John Kerry.
+Many officials from poor and climate-vulnerable nations attended the summit, with only two members of the Group of Seven most developed countries — Macron and German Chancellor Olaf Scholz — in the audience.
+The U.S. was represented by Treasury Secretary Janet Yellen and climate envoy John Kerry.

-Attendees include China’s Prime Minister Li Qiang, Brazil’s President Luiz Inácio Lula da Silva, European Commission President Ursula von der Leyen, World Bank head Ajay Banga and IMF President Kristalina Georgieva.
+Attendees included China’s Prime Minister Li Qiang, Brazil’s President Luiz Inácio Lula da Silva, European Commission President Ursula von der Leyen, World Bank head Ajay Banga and IMF President Kristalina Georgieva.

 Associated Press climate and environmental coverage receives support from several private foundations.
 See more about AP’s climate initiative here.
 The AP is solely responsible for all content.